scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `BeaconResponse`: Specifies the response message from the neighboring AS.

+### Effects of Clock Inaccuracy

+A PCB originated by a given control service is validated by all the control services that receive it.
+All have different clocks.
+Their differences affect the validation process:

+* A fast clock at origination or a slow clock at reception will yield a lengthened expiration time for hops, and possibly an origination time in the future.
+* A slow clock at origination or a fast clock at reception will yield a shortened expiration time for hops, and possibly an expiration time in the past.

+This bias comes in addition to a structural delay: PCBs are propagated at a configurable interval (typically, one minute).
+As a result of this and the way they are iteratively constructed, PCBs with N hops may be validated up to N intervals (so typically N minutes) after origination.
+This creates a constraint on the expiration of hops.
+Hops of the minimal expiration time (337.5 seconds - see [](#hopfield)) would render useless any PCB describing a path longer than 5 hops.
+For this reason, it is unadvisable to create hops with a short expiration time.
+The norm is 6 hours.

+The control service and its clients authenticate each-other according to their respective AS's certificate.
+Path segments are authenticated based on the certificates of the ASes that they refer to.
+The expiration of a SCION AS certificate typically ranges from 3h to 5 years.

+In comparison to these time scales, clock offsets in the order of minutes are immaterial.

+Each administrator of a SCION control service is responsible for maintaining sufficient clock accuracy.
+No particular method is assumed by this specification.

 # Registration of Path Segments {#path-segment-reg}

 **Path registration** is the process where an AS transforms selected PCBs into path segments, and adds these segments to the relevant path databases, thus making them available to other ASes.

 As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
 Out of these PCBs, the non-core AS selects those down-path segments through which it wants to be reached, based on AS-specific selection criteria.
 The next step is to register the selected down-segments with the control service of the relevant core ASes, according to a process called *intra-ISD path-segment registration*.
 As a result, a core AS's control service contains all intra-ISD path segments registered by the non-core ASes of its ISD.
 In addition, each core AS control service also stores preferred core-path segments to other core ASes, in the *core-segment registration* process.
 Both processes are described below.

 ## Intra-ISD Path-Segment Registration {#intra-reg}